+Solar District Heating in Silkeborg, Denmark (Arcon-Sunmark)

 A European technology and a net exporter sector

-Every year, around 2GW of solar heat are installed in Europe meaning a 2 billion euros turnover of local jobs.
+Every year, around 2GW of solar heat are installed in Europe meaning a 2 billion euros turnover based mainly on local manufacturing and local jobs.
 Germany alone exported 5.2 billion euros worth of products and components between 2000 to 2015, and Greece manufacturers export over 60% of their production annually.